 Originally developed in 2005, the Birdata website has provided an online platform for volunteers and researchers to enter bird survey information data and gain feedback about their surveys.
-A major revamp of Birdata will allow us to offer this critical conservation tool in the form of a handy, easy-to-use app for both Android and iPhone.
+A major revamp of Birdata has allowed us to offer this critical conservation tool in the form of a handy, easy-to-use app for both Android and iPhone.

 The Birdata app is intended to facilitate simple data entry on mobile devices and provides basic reporting functionality.
-The new Birdata web portal will have enhanced reporting and data management functionality, as well as an improved user experience.
+The Birdata website enables volunteers and researchers to enter bird survey data and gain feedback about their surveys.
+This web portal has enhanced reporting and data management functionality for your personal data as well as the whole dataset.
+Our handy, easy-to-use iPhone(https://itunes.apple.com/au/app/birdata/id993576820?mt=8) and Android (https://play.google.com/store/apps/details?id=au.org.birdlife.birdata&hl=en&utm_source=downloadatoz.com) apps facilitates simple data entry on mobile devices and provide basic reporting functionality.

 A Long-term Monitoring Project